munificent/game-programming-patterns/book/event-queue.markdown

     This is how most "event" systems work.
 If you have ten listeners when an event comes in, all ten of them see the event.

-     *  *Events can get dropped on the floor.* A corollary to the above is that if you have *zero* listeners, all zero of them see the event.
+     *  *Events can get dropped on the floor.* A corollary to the previous point is that if you have *zero* listeners, all zero of them see the event.
 In most broadcast systems, if there are no listeners at the point in time that an event is processed, the event just gets discarded.

      *  *You may need to filter events.* Broadcast queues are often widely visible to much of the program, and you can end up with a bunch of